10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 Whatever you pick, your final speed will still depend on hosting, caching, image optimization, and plugin discipline.
 But choosing one of these fastest themes is the best possible starting move.

-FAQ: Fastest WordPress themes
+Frequently Asked Questions (FAQs): Fastest WordPress themes

 In most independent tests, both Astra and GeneratePress perform extremely well, and the difference is often within the margin of error.
 Astra’s default install weighs under 50 KB and loads around 400 ms in GTmetrix tests, while GeneratePress can be as little as 7.5 KB with 2 HTTP requests.